- Need: To prevent new cases of HIV in rural Iowa.

 For more information about this program, please watch this video:

-TelePrEP has enrolled 127 patients, 116 of whom have started the PrEP medication.
+TelePrEP has served more than 400 patients, of whom more than 90% have started PrEP medication.
 TelePrEP services are available throughout the state of Iowa.
 The Health Resources & Services Administration (HRSA) listed the project as a Health Center Promising Practice.

 Hoth, A.B., Shafer, C., Dillon, D.B., Mayer, R., Walton, G., & Ohl, M.E.
 (2019).
 Iowa TelePrEP: A Public-Health-Partnered Telehealth Model for Human Immunodeficiency Virus Preexposure Prophylaxis Delivery in a Rural State.
 Sexually Transmitted Diseases, 46(8), 507-512.
 Article Abstract